Aranchev/pytest_fundamental/README.md

 ---

-This is a project that applies TDD to basic python list problems.
+This is a project that applies TDD to basic python list problems. (for now)

 ---